The Carmilla Movie: Production

 The film is based on the Canadian web series Carmilla.
 Both the film and the web series were adapted from the 1872 gothic novella Carmilla by Joseph Sheridan Le Fanu.
 In September 2017 a trailer of the film was shown at the 2017 New York Comic Con.
 Aside from the characters that had already appeared in the series, the film introduced one new character: Carmilla's first love Ell, who was played by Dominique Provost-Chalkley.
 While the web series was presented in five-minute segments viewed through the webcam of the main character, Laura Hollis, the film also shows the characters when Laura's camera is offline.
 The film was shot in 14 days in June 2017.
 The film stars the cast of the web series: Elise Bauman, Natasha Negovanlis, Annie Briggs, Kaitlyn Alexander, Nicole Stamp, and Matt O'Connor.
 Newly introduced cast members include Dominique Provost-Chalkley, Grace Lynn Kung, and Cara Gee.

 Filming took place throughout the month of June 2017 in and around Toronto.
 30% of financing for the film, which was made for less than $1 million, came from preselling the film via VHX to fans.
 Alejandro Alcoba and Jordan Hall wrote the script for the film.

 Release

-On October 26, 2017, the film was released in Cineplex theatres across Canada for one night only, before being released for streaming on Fullscreen the following day.
+The Carmilla Movie was released in Cineplex theatres across Canada for one night only on October 26, 2017, and was released via streaming on Fullscreen the following day.

-In January 2018, the film was first broadcast on television.
-It was shown along with the complete web series in an 18-hour marathon on Hollywood Suite.
+The film had its television premiere on Hollywood Suite on January 3, 2018, along with the complete web series in an 18-hour marathon.